It made the news: It isn’t clear if flossing helps. Is there truth behind it?

-Shorter studies have shown good results, but the dental community hasn’t run a long-term study.
-However based on those results, many dentists still say to floss.
+However, many short-term studies on flossing have shown good results.
+And based on those results, many dentists still say to floss.

-More than 75 percent of Americans have some form of gum disease, according to the Centers for Disease Control and Prevention.
-Bad cases of gum disease can harm bone structure.
-And the damage can’t be fixed.
+More than 75% of Americans have some form of gum disease, according to the Centers for Disease Control and Prevention (CDC).
+Severe cases of gum disease can harm bone structure – and the damage can’t be fixed.

 There’s a link between mouth and body that many people don’t think about.
-These stats show just how important your mouth is to your overall health:
+Let’s take a look at just how important your mouth is to your overall health:

-- From a study of 339,000 people with gum disease, all had one of five conditions: type 2 diabetes, cardiovascular disease, cerebrovascular disease (stroke), rheumatoid arthritis or pregnancy, according to an American Journal of Preventive Medicine study.
+- The American Journal of Preventive Medicine conducted a study of 339,000 people with gum disease and found they all had one of these conditions: type 2 diabetes, cardiovascular disease, cerebrovascular disease (stroke) or rheumatoid arthritis.

-- Mouth problems cost Americans $113.5 billion in 2014, says the American Dental Association.
+- Mouth problems cost Americans $113.5 billion in 2014, according to the American Dental Association.
 This came second only to heart conditions.

-- Studies have shown a link between gum disease with the risk of stroke and heart disease according to the Columbia University College of Dental Medicine.
+- Columbia University College of Dental Medicine studies have shown a link between gum disease and the risk of stroke and heart disease.

 How to avoid trouble

-Has your dentist talked about plaque?
-It’s a sticky film that coats a tooth.
-When not removed by brushing and flossing, it can harden and form tartar.
-Bacteria is found in both plaque and tartar and can harm the gums.
-That causes the soft tissue around the teeth to swell.
+Has your dentist talked to you about plaque?
+It’s a sticky film that coats a tooth – and, when not removed by brushing and flossing, it can harden and form tartar.
+Bacteria is found in both plaque and tartar, which can harm your gums – causing the soft tissue around your teeth to swell.
 And when swelling and inflammation doesn’t go away, it can lead to gum disease.

-Brushing removes most bacteria.
-But it can’t reach all of it.
-Flossing reaches more places in your mouth.
+Brushing removes most bacteria, but it can’t reach all of it.
+Flossing reaches more places in your mouth where a toothbrush can’t go.
 And the more bacteria you remove, the better.

-Your diet affects your mouth too.
+Your diet affects your mouth, too.
 Some foods and drinks are better than others.
-Stay away from ones that are highly acidic, like pop.
-They are more likely to cause cavities.
+Stay away from ones that are highly acidic, like pop as they are more likely to cause cavities.